archlinux/aur/README.md

  * to enable WebGL
  * to disable titlebar paint for dark GTK themes

-This hook package will allow you to set your custom defaults are blocked by checking `librewolf.cfg` and `policies.json` post install.
+This hook package will allow you to unblock defaults that are blocked by `librewolf.cfg` and `policies.json` post install.

 If there is a entry blocking you in any way, this package will allow you to undo the hardoced values.

 ** But keep in mind **
 It's not for setting up your values.
-You should do create a new files with your custom prefs your self.
+You should do create a new files with your custom prefs yourself.

 Put your created files here
 ```